Chapter Eighty Five IV

 Sneezy thinks it over, his face says it’s hard for him to think, but he sits down anyway.

-“There was only one decision that didn’t reek of idiocy, you just made it, congratulations.”
+“There was only one decision that doesn’t reek of idiocy, you just made it, congratulations.”

 Bashful, “What’s the deal?”